cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

    cylc:conf:`[runtime][<namespace>]execution retry delays`.

-Tasks can be configured with a list of "retry delay" intervals, as :term:`ISO8601 durations <ISO8601 duration>`.
-If the task job fails it will go into the *retrying* state and resubmit after the next configured delay interval.
-An example is shown in the workflow listed below under :ref:`EventHandling`.
+Tasks can be configured with a list of retry intervals, as :term:`ISO8601 durations <ISO8601 duration>`.
+If the task job fails it will return to ``waiting`` state to wait on a clock-trigger configured with the next retry delay interval in the list.
+The task job will submit again once the delay interval is up.

+An example is shown in the workflow below under :ref:`EventHandling`.

-If a task with configured retries is *killed* (by ``cylc kill`` it goes to the *held* state so that the operator can decide whether to release it and continue the retry sequence or to abort the retry sequence by manually resetting it to the *failed* state.
+If a task with configured retries is *killed* (e.g. by ``cylc kill``) it goes to the ``held`` state so that the operator can decide whether to release it and continue the retry sequence or not.

+..
+TODO check how to abort the retry sequence in Cylc 8 `

 .. _EventHandling: